gururaghav2925/https-github.com-Deepa2027-Library-Management-/README.md

 The Library Management System is an integrated system that has four modules as part of it.
 The four modules are Registration for Membership:
 In this module, the user can select the books to register for the library, Modification in the book database, cancelling the books.
-# Book details:
+# BOOK DETAILS:
 In this module the user can search for the books by giving bookie in the project and selecting the semester for the book.
-# Maintaining Book Details:
+# MAINTAINING BOOK DETAILS:
 In this module the administrator can change the data's like the semester, address, books can be done.
 Cancellation for the Book:
 In this module the user can cancel their name which is registered for the Book.